 - 1 cup carrot shredded (or shred in food processor)

-- ½ cup kosher dill relish drain excess liquid
+- ½ cup kosher dill relish, drained press out excess liquid through a fine mesh sieve

 - ¼ cup flaxseed meal or ground flaxseed